emberjs/data/contributing/linking-to-applications.md

 If you don't use pnpm in your application, using the appropriate `yarn link` and `npm link` commands within the respective directories for the project and your app may work.

-Once you have linked EmberData to your application, you can run `ember serve` as usual in your application.
+Once you have linked WarpDrive to your application, you can run `ember serve` as usual in your application.